-As the world continues to battle diseases such as cancer, autoimmune disorders, and those due to microbes and viruses like COVID-19, the Master of Science in Immunology and Microbial Pathogenesis program at The Ohio State University College of Medicine prepares students for an exciting and rewarding career in the medically important fields of immunologic and microbial pathogenic disease research.
+As the world continues to battle diseases such as cancer, autoimmune disorders, and those due to microbes and viruses like COVID-19, the Master of Science in Immunology and Microbial Pathogenesis program, located within the Department of Microbial Infection and Immunity (MI&I), at The Ohio State University College of Medicine prepares students for an exciting and rewarding career in the medically important fields of immunologic and microbial pathogenic disease research.
 Scientists earning this degree can expect to be highly competitive for research and lab management positions in laboratories carrying out essential and groundbreaking research.
-This program prepares you to contribute to these efforts by providing you an opportunity to develop a cutting-edge skill set in basic science and health care-related laboratory techniques and lab management skills, priming you to aid in the discovery of new approaches and technologies to benefit the health and wellness of your community.
+As one of the best master programs in immunology in the nation, this program prepares you to contribute to these efforts by providing you an opportunity to develop a cutting-edge skill set in basic science and health care-related laboratory techniques and lab management skills, priming you to aid in the discovery of new approaches and technologies to benefit the health and wellness of your community.

 While completing your master's degree in immunology, you can expect to:

 - Develop the practical knowledge, experience and leadership skills to prepare you to contribute to solving real challenges in the ever-changing world.

 - Gain significant clinical research experience through the program’s proximity to The Ohio State University Wexner Medical Center and affiliation with its Division of Infectious Diseases.